Welcome to our family

 Loki likes to sleep by his brother Thor’s side.
 He has cute dark brown frown lines and loves a good scratch behind the ears.

-Nyx is shy but incredibly enthusiastic when it comes to running and a fantastic leader.
-He’s also the only one in his 10-strong litter born with pointed ears that stick up!
+Nyx is shy but incredibly enthusiastic when it comes to running.
+He’s also the only one in his 10-strong litter born with pointed ears!

-Poppet puts 100% of his boundless energy into running.
-He’s quite a special character and can surprise you with a very sloppy kiss when you’re least expecting it!
+Poppet is quite a special character and can surprise you with a very sloppy kiss when you’re least expecting it!

-Richie is small in stature and more husky looking than most of our dogs.
-He’s a bit feisty yet friendly and the only time he stands still is when you’re giving him cuddles.
+Richie is small in stature and a bit feisty yet friendly and the only time he stands still is when you’re giving him cuddles.

 Fast and smart, Rona was in lead in her first year running.
-She looks a lot like her brother Arran though smaller and smarter!
+She looks like her brother Arran though smaller and smarter!

-Born in August 2016 as a single puppy to Patch and Slash, Rosie has a very exuberant personality.
-She’s a great runner and is one of our lead dogs.
+Born in August 2016 as a single puppy to Patch and Slash, Rosie is a great runner and is one of our lead dogs.

 Small (and somewhat round), Sanday has one blue eye and one brown eye!

 Skye wasn’t quite sure about being a sled dog at first but now she loves to pull in harness!

-Thor is a rising star of our kennel.
-He’s playful, big and a complete softy.
+Thor is a star of our kennel.
 With those peircing blue eyes he’s a favourite with our guests and loves a cuddle.

-At a first glance, Turbo can look like a dominant male, but underneath he’s a big softy and loves belly rubs; he’ll roll over and offer you his belly at a moments notice.
+Turbo is a big softy and loves belly rubs; he’ll roll over and offer you his belly at a moments notice.

 A big boy in stature but a true softy in character, Tyson is like a big teddy bear.

 Gone but not forgotten!

 Our dogs are very much part of our family.
 Here we remember those who we have lost recently and those who retire to enjoy the rest of their lives in relaxation and peace.
 Most of our dogs retire with family and friends in the UK, Sweden or Slovakia.